 In other words, it’s possible that even though Sonesta agreed to refund you $887, US Airways Vacations’ refund rules prohibited the return of the money.
 I’ve seen that happen a few times.
 Technically, US Airways Vacations would have been within its rights to keep the money.

 But let’s not get mired down in technicalities.
 That was your money, and the refund policy of your tour operator is irrelevant.
 It had no right to pocket the $887.

-I contacted US Airways Vacations on your behalf, and it promptly sent you the refund.
+My advocacy team and I contacted US Airways Vacations on your behalf, and it promptly sent you the refund.